WayScience/phenotypic_profiling/2.train_model/README.md

 We search over the following parameters: `[1.e-03, 1.e-02, 1.e-01, 1.e+00, 1.e+01, 1.e+02, 1.e+03]`

 We train three final multiclass models with CP features, DP features, and merged (CP and DP) features.
-A shuffled baseline model is trained for each of these feature types as well, with each column of the feature data being shuffled independently to create a shuffled baseline for comparison.
+We also train shuffled baseline models for each of these feature types as well, with each column of the feature data being shuffled independently to create a shuffled baseline for comparison.
 Each model is saved in [models/](models/).

 ## Step 1: Train Model